M.S. Physician Assistant Curriculum

 Program total: 116 credits

 *Each student will have an individualized schedule for clinical rotations.
-Every student must complete the core rotations (PAS 700 twice, 710, 720, 730, 740, 750 and 760) as well as 8 weeks total of any combination of elective rotations (PAS 770 – 4-week, and 795 –2-week rotations).
+Every student must complete the core rotations (Family Medicine, Internal Medicine, General Surgery, Psychiatry, Emergency Medicine, Women’s Health, and Pediatrics) as well as 8 weeks total of any combination of elective rotations.
 Students may complete clinical rotations at any institution with an established affiliation agreement with Northwestern College.
 All students should expect to complete a minimum of 30% of their rotations outside of Northwest Iowa.
 This requirement provides students with a variety of practice settings to ensure that each student receives a well-rounded education.

 Student employment policy